-It wasn’t that long ago that the debate about whether new cars should or shouldn’t come with a CD player still raged – but four years after its introduction, users of Apple CarPlay are just as attached to the native software that allows their phone to seamlessly interact with their (or anyone else’s) car.
+It wasn’t that long ago that the debate about whether new cars should or shouldn’t come with a CD player still raged – but five years after its introduction, Apple CarPlay users remain just as attached to the native software that allows their phone to seamlessly interact with their car.

 Same but different